 It may help to send copies of other documents such as your care plan, a list of your prescribed medications, details of any therapies you are having and any other medical documents you have which contain useful information.

-Photocopy any supporting evidence you send to the DWP, write your national Insurance number on each document, and keep the originals.
+Photocopy any supporting evidence you send to the DWP, and keep the originals.